zachpino/comm-workshop-s18/week03/homework.md

 Here are some other challenges to add sophistication and legibility to your chart.

-	> Bonus: Can you use Javascript mathematical manipulation to draw population percentages rather than the number of people?
+	> Bonus: Can you use Javascript mathematical manipulation to draw population percentages rather than the number of people? (not pictured below)
 	> Bonus: Can you use Javascript mathematical manipulation to color the bars with their data too?
 	> Bonus: Can you use label the bars with the abbreviated names of the states?
 Google 'javascript substring' for the necessary code.